ARTFL-Project/text-pair/README.md

-# TextPAIR
+# TextPAIR (Pairwise Alignment for Intertextual Relations)

-A scalable and high-performance sequence aligner for large collections of texts
+TextPAIR is a scalable and high-performance sequence aligner for humanities text analysis designed to identify "similar passages" in large collections of texts.
+These may include direct quotations, plagiarism and other forms of borrowings, commonplace expressions and the like.

-Built with support from the <a href="https://arfl-project.uchicago.edu">ARTFL Project</a> and <a href="http://obvil.sorbonne-universite.site/">OBVIL</a>
+Built with support from the Mellon Foundation and the Fondation de la Maison des Sciences de l'Homme.

 ## Installation

-Note that Text-Align will only run on 64 bit Linux and MacOS.
+Note that TextPair will only run on 64 bit Linux and MacOS.
 Windows will NOT be supported.

 ### Dependencies

 -   Python 3.6 and up
 -   Node and NPM
 -   PostgreSQL: you will need to create a dedicated database and create a user with read/write permissions on that database.
-You will also need to create the pg_trgm extension on that database using the `CREATE EXTENSION pg_trgm;` run as a superuser in the PostgreSQL shell.
+You will also need to create the pg_trgm extension on that database by running the following command in the PostgreSQL shell: `CREATE EXTENSION pg_trgm;` run as a superuser.
 -   A running instance of Apache

 ### Install script

 -   Run `install.sh` script.
 This should install all needed components
--   Make sure you include `/etc/text-align/apache_wsgi.conf` in your main Apache configuration file to enable searching
+-   Make sure you include `/etc/text-pair/apache_wsgi.conf` in your main Apache configuration file to enable searching
--   Edit `/etc/text-align/global_settings.ini` to provide your PostgreSQL user, database, and password.
+-   Edit `/etc/text-pair/global_settings.ini` to provide your PostgreSQL user, database, and password.

 ## Quick start

 Before running any alignment, make sure you edit your copy of `config.ini`.
 See [below](#configuring-the-alignment) for details

-The sequence aligner is executed via the `textalign` command.
+The sequence aligner is executed via the `textpair` command.

-`textalign` takes the following command-line arguments:
+`textpair` takes the following command-line arguments:

 -   `--config`: path to the configuration file where preprocessing, matching, and web application settings are set
 -   `--source_files`: path to source files